-You want the best iPhone in 2021, and we're here to help: from the super-large iPhone 12 Pro Max (screen size: 6.7 inches) to the super-small iPhone SE 2020 (opens in new tab) (screen size: 4.7 inches), there's plenty of choice out there, no matter what your smartphone requirements.
+From the super-large iPhone 13 Pro Max (opens in new tab) (screen size: 6.7 inches) to the super-small iPhone SE 2020 (opens in new tab) (screen size: 4.7 inches), we compare and rate each iPhone on the market today here – and there's plenty of choice out there, no matter what your smartphone requirements.

 Whether you need the rundown on the latest iPhone specs, iPhone prices or iPhone colours, or you need to compare multiple iPhones against each other, you've come to the right place.
 These are undoubtedly some of the best phones (opens in new tab) currently available for sale.

-Apple released four iPhone 12 models in 2020, and the one that's best for you depends a lot on your budget – but for a lot of people we think the iPhone 12 Pro is going to really appeal.
-Admittedly it costs significantly more than the standard iPhone 12 (£200/$200 more, to be exact) but for us the extra features you get make the extra cost worth it.
+Apple launched four iPhone 13 models in 2021, and the one that's best for you depends a lot on your budget – but for a lot of people we think the iPhone 13 Pro will really appeal.
+Admittedly it costs significantly more than the standard iPhone 13 (£270/$300 more, to be exact) but for us the extra features you get make the extra cost worth it.

-Take everything that's good about the iPhone 12 Pro – see above – then extend the screen size to 6.7 inches and you've got the iPhone 12 Pro Max.
-It also has slightly better battery life than the iPhone 12 Pro (20 hours vs 17 hours of video playback), and a slightly improved rear camera with 2.5x optical zoom and improved optical image stabilisation.
+Following our guide's goal to compare iPhone models, if you take everything that's good about the iPhone 13 Pro – see above – then extend the screen size to 6.7 inches and you've got the iPhone 13 Pro Max.
+It also has better battery life than the iPhone 13 Pro (28 hours vs 22 hours of video playback).
+The camera setup, the processor and the RAM are all the same.

-If you want a small-ish iPhone but don't want to skimp on the specs and the features, may we suggest the iPhone 12 mini?
-It has a screen size of just 5.4 inches, making the handset as a whole very compact, but it also has the standard features that are available on every iPhone 12 model – including that very powerful Apple 14 Bionic processor and 5G support.
+If you want a small-ish iPhone but don't want to skimp on the specs and the features, may we suggest the iPhone 13 mini?
+It has a screen size of just 5.4 inches, making the handset as a whole very compact, but it also has the standard features that are available on every iPhone 13 model – including the powerful processor and the support for next-gen 5G.

-The similarities with the standard iPhone 12 extend to the colours as well, because you can pick up both the iPhone 12 and the iPhone 12 mini in Blue, Green, Red, White and Black – there's plenty of choice there.
-The iPhone 12 mini has less battery life than the other iPhone 12 models however: 15 hours of video playback between each charge.
+The similarities with the standard iPhone 13 extend to the colours as well, because you can pick up both the iPhone 13 and the iPhone 13 mini in Starlight, Midnight, Blue, Pink and Red – there's plenty of choice there.
+The iPhone 13 mini has less battery life than the other iPhone 13 models however: 17 hours of video playback between each charge.

 We've just mentioned the iPhone 12 mini, and the standard iPhone 12 is very similar in a lot of ways.
 It does up the screen size to 6.1 inches, and it does extend the battery life to 17 hours of use between charges, but apart from that the two phones are very similar.
 They both run the A14 Bionic processor made by Apple, and they can both connect to 5G.